Historic & Heritage Sites

 Victoria, British Columbia

-CVS Sightseeing offers multiple daily departures to world-famous Butchart Gardens & the very best in Deluxe City Sightseeing.
+CVS Sightseeing offers multiple daily departures to the Butchart Gardens with an optional stop at Butterfly Gardens + the very best in Deluxe City Sightseeing & seasonal Hop-On, Hop-Off.

-The Butchart Gardens tour includes a fully narrated 35 minute ride with interesting facts & history of the area.
-For city sightseeing, travel around in a seasonal Open air & Open Top Double Decker buses or enclosed bus during the winter months (90 minute tour) with live narration about the past, present & future of Victoria.
-The Hop-On, Hop-Off trip offers 5 unique stops (Chinatown, Craigdarroch Castle, Oak Bay Village, Cook Street Village & Beacon Hill Park) + locations like Mt.
-Tolmie & The University Of Victoria!
-We also offer other discounted add-ons to select attractions.
+The Butchart Gardens Express includes a fully narrated 35 minute ride with interesting facts & history of the area.
+For Deluxe City Sightseeing, travel around in a seasonal Open Top Double Decker buses or enclosed bus during the winter months (90 minute tour) with live narration about the past, present & future of Victoria.
+The Hop-On, Hop-Off trip offers 5 unique stops (Chinatown, Mt.
+Tolmie (stop) Craigdarroch Castle, Oak Bay Marina (stop), Cook Street Village & Beacon Hill Park) + We also offer The Best of Victoria Day Tours &

 Vancouver, British Columbia